yownas/vzsh/README.md

     -m start container
     -m stop container

 Start or stop the container.
-I leave it as a challange to the reader to figure out which one does what.
+I leave it as a challenge to the reader to figure out which one does what.

     -u